locationtech/geomesa/geomesa-accumulo/geomesa-accumulo-tools/README.md

         help            Show help
-        list            List GeoMesa features for a given zkPath listen          Listen to a GeoMesa Kafka topic removeschema    Remove a schema and associated features from GeoMesa version         GeoMesa Version
+        list            List GeoMesa features for a given zkPath listen          Listen to a GeoMesa Kafka topic remove-schema    Remove a schema and associated features from GeoMesa version         GeoMesa Version

 ### create